y-akahori-ramen/chatgpt-bot-example/README.md

 # chatgpt-bot-example
-This is an example of creating a SlackBot using ChatGPT.
+This is an example of creating a ChatGPT SlackBot.

 # Usage
 1. Create a SlackApp based on slackAppManifest.yml.